Bullet Jalosjos

-Seth Frederick "Bullet" Pal Jalosjos is a Filipino politician from the province of Zamboanga del Norte.
+Seth Frederick Pal Jalosjos (born September 11, 1979), known as Bullet Jalosjos, is a Filipino businessman and politician from the province of Zamboanga del Norte, who served as mayor of Dapitan from 2022 to 2025.

 Family and personal life

-He is the son of former First District Congressman Romeo G. Jalosjos, half-brother of Congressman Romeo "Jonjon" Jalosjos Jr. and sister of TV host and former Baliangao, Misamis Occidental mayor Svetlana Jalosjos-de Leon.
+He is the son of former First District Congressman Romeo G. Jalosjos, the half-brother of Congressman Romeo "Jonjon" Jalosjos Jr., the brother of TV host (and former mayor of Baliangao, Misamis Occidental) Svetlana "Lana" Jalosjos-de Leon, and a nephew of Rosalina Jalosjos.

 Outside of political life, he is a drummer, a sports enthusiast, a farmer, and a businessman.
-He was once romantically linked to former actress and model Nancy Castiglione.
+He was once romantically linked to former actress and model Nancy Castiglione and also has a long time friendship with fellow Nacionalista Party politicians and an executives of AMBS' All TV Mark Villar.

+Business career

+Apart from other business ventures within his family, Jalosjos also serves as Chief Financial Officer of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.

 Politics

 Since belonging to a local political family, he made his political entry when he ran for Board Member of Zamboanga del Norte's First District in 2007.
 In 2010, he ran for and won as Congressman of the same district.
 He ran for reelection in 2013 and 2016, and won.
 In the 2019 local elections, he ran for governor of Zamboanga del Norte, but was defeated.

-In the 2022 local elections, Jalosjos won as Mayor of Dapitan against then-Governor Roberto Uy.
+In the 2022 local elections, Jalosjos won as Mayor of Dapitan against former Dipolog Mayor and former Zamboanga Del Norte Governor Roberto Uy.

+In the 2025 local elections, Jalosjos ran again for governor of Zamboanga del Norte, but was defeated by Darel Dexter T. Uy.